-FBI: Georgia man arrested in plot to attack White House
+FBI: Man wanted to attack White House with anti-tank rocket

-ATLANTA (AP) — Authorities in Georgia have arrested a man they say was planning to attack the White House.
+ATLANTA (AP) — A Georgia man who had detailed plans to use an anti-tank rocket to storm into the White House was arrested in a sting Wednesday after he traded his car for guns and explosives, authorities said.

-An FBI agent’s affidavit says 21-year-old Hasher Jallal Taheb of Cumming was arrested in a sting Wednesday after he traded his car for weapons.
-He’s charged with attempting to damage or destroy a building owned by the U.S. using fire or an explosive.
+Hasher Jallal Taheb, 21, of Cumming was arrested Wednesday and is charged with attempting to damage or destroy a building owned by the United States using fire or an explosive, U.S. Attorney Byung J. “BJay” Pak said.

-U.S. Attorney Byung J. “BJay” Pak says Taheb planned to use an improvised explosive device and anti-tank rocket.
-The affidavit says Taheb planned to die in the attack.
+It wasn’t immediately clear whether Taheb had an attorney who could comment on the allegations.

-The affidavit says local law enforcement contacted the FBI in March after getting a tip from a member of the community.
-The tipster said Taheb had become radicalized, changed his name and planned to travel abroad.
+A local law enforcement agency contacted the FBI in March after getting a tip from someone who said Taheb had become radicalized, changed his name and planned to travel abroad, according to an FBI agent’s affidavit filed in court.

 Most Read Nation & World Stories